HaardikMishra020/binge-watch/README.md

 API_KEY=
 ```

 Replace the placeholder values with your actual credentials.
-You can obtain these credentials by signing up for the corresponding websites on [MongoDB](https://www.mongodb.com/), [Clerk](https://clerk.com/), and [Uploadthing](https://uploadthing.com/).
+You can obtain these credentials by signing up for the corresponding websites on [MongoDB](https://www.mongodb.com/) and [OMDb API](https://www.omdbapi.com/)

 **Running the Project**